-If you’ve been resident in France for any length of time you’ll probably be aware that May and June marks the annual French income tax return season.
+If you’ve been resident in France for any length of time you’ll probably be aware that April to June marks the annual French income tax return season.
 Filing an income tax return is mandatory for every French resident whether you actually earned any income or not and every non-French resident with earnings in France.

 You may be comfortable submitting your form yourself.
 If you're employed, are already registered with the tax authorities and pay your income tax as-you-earn, your form will be pre-populated with the required information and all you have to do is review and submit it.
 Simple.